 As always, individual comments are not attributed to any one person in particular so as to encourage frank and open discussion.
-The attending captains are identified in a photograph on page xx.
+The attending captains are identified in an accompanying photograph.

 “Yes,” another captain said.
 “I was with the same owner for years.
 We got it down to a refined dance.
 The first night, you politely decline.
 By the last night, you are sort of obligated.”

 “It’s been 50-50 of regularly and never on boats I’ve worked on the past 15 years,” another captain said.

 Most captains had stories to tell of an owner who challenged them with this situation at some point in their career.
 And they learned — some the hard way — techniques around it.

 “You can’t be rude,” one captain said.
 “When you are handed a drink, you take it, say thanks and go on your way, then dump it and carry on.”

 “When the tequila comes out, you say ‘I’ll get the next round’ and come back with a bottle of water,” another said.